KamiLimu1/Task1/ReadMe.md

 Try it out to unstage the file you added then stage it again to proceed.
  ---

-c.
-From here, we can now push the files to our remote repository.
+> From here, we can now push the files to our remote repository.
 Typically, this is a two-stage process that proceeds as follows:

 - **First**, we ```commit``` the changes using the command ```git commit -m "message" ```